Dan Pascoe: Early life and cricket career

 Pascoe was born in Canberra in May 1983.
-He played age-group cricket for the Australian Capital Territory cricket team all the way up to under-19 level.
-Pascoe studied law at the Australian National University, before going to England to study for his masters and doctorate at Lincoln College at the University of Oxford.
+He played age-group cricket for the Australian Capital Territory cricket team up to under-19 level.
+Pascoe studied law at the Australian National University, before going to England to study for his master's and doctorate at Lincoln College, University of Oxford.

-Pascoe played first-class cricket for Oxford University, making his debut against Cambridge in The University Match of 2009.
+Pascoe played first-class cricket for Oxford University, making his debut against Cambridge in The University Match in 2009.
 He featured for Oxford University in three further University Matches in 2010, 2011 and 2012.
 In addition to playing for the university, Pascoe also made four first-class appearances for Oxford MCCU between 2010 and 2012.
-In eight first-class matches, Pascoe scored 229 runs at an average of 25.44 and with a high score of 34.
+In eight first-class matches, Pascoe scored 229 runs at a batting average of 25.44, with a high score of 34.
 As a slow left-arm orthodox bowler, he took 25 wickets at a bowling average of 25.80.
 He twice took a five wicket haul, with his best figures of 6 for 68 coming for Oxford MCCU against Middlesex in 2010.